PAF Pickups: The Differences You Should Know

 So, what was the solution to this?

-By 1955, Gibson’s engineer, Seth Lover, came up with a way to eliminate the hum by using two single coils, instead of one, and the result was a quiet and hum-free pickup.
+By late 1954, Gibson’s engineer, Seth Lover, came up with a way to eliminate the hum by using two single coils, instead of one, and the result was a quiet and hum-free pickup.
 Gibson called it the humbucking pickups, or humbuckers, and they patented the technology on June 22, 1955.

 In mid-to-late 1957, their humbuckers had decals or stickers that said “Patent Applied For” on them until the patent was granted in July 1959.
-However, it wasn’t until 1963 that they ended using them and shifted to using decals that said “Patent No 2,737,842”.
+However, Gibson continued to use the PAF decals, and it wasn’t until 1963 that they completely stopped using them and shifted to using decals that said “Patent No 2,737,842” instead.

-The supply of pickups with PAF decals on them lasted until about 1962, and one of the last Gibson guitars you would typically see them equipped with, is the early Gibson SG.
+The supply of pickups with the PAF decals on them lasted until mid 1962, and one of the last Gibson electric guitars that you would typically see equipped with them, is the early Gibson SG.

 1961 Gibson Patent Number pickups